How to create your own testing environment using the command line tool Vagrant

 A definition file called "Vagrantfile" will be created in the current directory.

-By configuring this definition file, you can start a virtual server with various settings.
+By configuring this definition file, you can set various settings and launch a virtual server.

 $ vagrant ssh Last login: Sat May 30 12:27:44 2015 from 10.0.2.2 Welcome to your Vagrant-built virtual machine. [vagrant@localhost ~]$